Illustration of a TV screen labeled "IPTV" with a U.S. flag in the background and the text "Is IPTV Legal in the USA?

 What Is IPTV?

 Let’s start with the basics.
-IPTV(short for Internet Protocol Television)Lets you stream live TV and on-demand content through the internet, not cable or satellite.
+IPTV (short for Internet Protocol Television) lets you stream live TV and on-demand content through the internet instead of using cable or satellite.

 You just need a device (Smart TV, Firestick, smartphone, etc.), an app, and a subscription — either via Xtream Codes or an M3U link.
 Simple, right?

-So, Is IPTV Actually Legal in the United States?
+Is IPTV Legal in the United States?

 Yes.